-Hello.
-This bit of our website is for children who are at primary school in Plymouth and close by places like Tavistock, Saltash, Torpoint and Ivybridge.
-We are adding bits to this part of our website all the time so please keep checking back to see what’s new.
+This part of our website is for children who are at primary school in Plymouth and close by places like Tavistock, Saltash, Torpoint and Ivybridge.
+We are adding to this page all the time, so please keep checking back to see what’s new.

 When somebody important dies, it can get tricky with our feelings, our memories and what to do with it all.
 We can help you!
 We can help adults in your life with giving them the words if they are not sure what to say.
 Sometimes adults worry about that.
 Sometimes children worry that they will upset adults by talking about somebody that died.
 It’s okay to talk, it’s okay to cry.
 If somebody has died, the worst thing has already happened.

-If you want, we can come and see you but first an adult has to ring us up.
+If you want, we can speak to you, but first an adult has to ring us up.
 This can be any adult in your life, if your parent or carer knows and agrees that this is a good idea.

-Jeremiah’s Friends is the name of our group for children and older children and it meets after school for a few weeks.
+Jeremiah’s Friends is the name of our group for children and older children and it meets after school for nine weeks.
 It’s a chance to feel like you are not the only one and find out all about how we feel about our memories and what to do with our feelings.
 We do this by getting busy.
-Together, we make things like sand jars, memory boxes and we give you other things like coping bags to try and make it easier.
+Together, we make things like memory boxes and family shields and we give you other things like compassionate kit bags to try and make it easier.

 Story Group meets 4 times using Zoom.
 It’s a group for the under 8’s and can help when they don’t need to attend a longer group.
 We listen and watch stories and then talk about them.
 It helps children and adults to find the words to talk about grief and whoever they are grieving.
 Children bring a cuddly toy and something to draw with.